netscaler/netscaler-k8s-ingress-controller/example/dsr/README.md

 ![](./images/DSR_Traffic_FLow.png)

 <a name="conf"></a>
-# **DSR Configuration for cloud native apps using Citrix ADC**
+# **DSR Configuration for cloud native apps using Netscaler**

-This section provides step by step guide to deploy the Application for Direct Server Return using Citrix ADC.
+This section provides step by step guide to deploy the Application for Direct Server Return using Netscaler.

 <a name="ingress"></a>
 ## **1. Tier-2 Configurations.**